Pioneers Palace

-Young Pioneer Palaces or Palaces of Young Pioneers and Schoolchildren were youth centers designated for the creative work, sport training and extracurricular activities of Young Pioneers and other schoolchildren.
+Young Pioneer Palaces, Young Pioneer Houses, Palaces of Young Pioneers and Schoolchildren were youth centers designated for the creative work, sport training, and extracurricular activities of Young Pioneers (primarily in the Soviet Union) and other schoolchildren.
 Young Pioneer Palaces originated in the Soviet Union.
 After the collapse of the Soviet Bloc and the Soviet Union itself, they were transformed into depoliticized youth extracurricular establishments.